 Alternative resolution

-Alternative resolution may be suitable for dealing with some cases that are brought under this procedure, and wherever appropriate, Complainants are encouraged to consider seeking alternative resolution to their concerns before bringing a formal complaint under this procedure.
+Alternative resolution may be suitable for dealing with some cases that are brought under this procedure, and, wherever appropriate, Complainants are encouraged to consider seeking alternative resolution to their concerns before bringing a formal complaint under this procedure.

 Alternative resolution may not be appropriate for some complaints of harassment because the relationship between the parties has broken down.
-In such cases the complaint will be considered in accordance with the formal procedure (paragraph 6).
+In such cases, the complaint will be considered in accordance with the formal procedure (paragraph 6).

 Formal procedure